mengbingrock/CarND-Advanced-Lane-Lines/README.md

 Pitfalls:
 * Cannot recognize the lanes in some special cases in project videos and especially in challeng videos:
 ![alt text][image7]

-possible solutions are: tune the image filter parameter, try in RGB space or HLS space to elimanate the influence from sunshine, etc. To do the averaging over the time series or space, like reject certain recognized line if the new line is a big position change repect to the last line.
+possible solutions are: tune the image filter parameter, instead in RGB space but HLS space to elimanate the influence from sunshine, etc.
+To do the averaging over the time series or space, like reject certain recognized line if the new line is a big position change repect to the last line.